America’s choice for pressure treated lumber is now available in the Caribbean!

 Preserved wood may be disposed of in landfills or burned in commercial or industrial incinerators or boilers in accordance with federal, state and local regulations.

 * Electroplated galvanized fasteners and metal products are typically not accepted by the building codes for use in exterior applications, regardless of the type of wood used.

 YellaWood® brand products (to include YellaWood® Export) are pressure treated with either micronized copper azole using the MicroPro® wood preservative process.
 This product is offered for sale and is sold “as is” and without warranty and all expressed or implied warranties, including, without limitation, warranties of merchantability, fitness for a particular purpose, title or non-infringement are disclaimed.

 Great Southern Wood Preserving, Incorporated, its affiliates, subsidiaries and TSO providers, use Osmose, Inc. wood preserving products, methods, systems and technology in the treatment of YellaWood® brand products.
 For more information visit Koppers Performance Chemicals.

-For important handling and other information concerning our products or for a copy of the YellaWood® brand MCQ Material Safety Data Sheet (MSDS), or write us at P.O.
+For important handling and other information concerning our products or for a copy of the YellaWood® brand Safety Data Sheet (SDS), or write us at P.O.
 Box 610, Abbeville, AL 36310.